 You just have been diagnosed with Hashimoto’s and told by your endocrinologist that there is no treatment, however if your symptoms worsen you can try Levothyroxine.
 Does it sound familiar to you?

-I want to reassure you that you have options and healing Hashimotos thyroditis naturally is possible.
-However, the quicker you act the better chances to reverse it.
+Healing Hashimoto’s thyroditis naturally is possible, however, the quicker you act the better chances to reverse it.

 Hashimoto’s is an autoimmune condition that if left untreated, it will lead to chronic damage of thyroid tissue.
 Thyroid has ability to repair itself that’s why it’s important to understand what you can do and act now as with the right treatment your thyroid function can certainly return to normal.